techery/janet-analytics/README.md

 ### Features

  * Event-classes can be written in Kotlin
- * Testable: for sample, refer to sample tests (will be implemented in future)
+ * Testable: for sample, refer to sample tests
  * multiple actionKey parameters are supported

 ### Limitations